DanEngelbrecht/longtail/README.md

 A version index is a particular version of a collection of assets, either a complete set of assets or a subset.
 Version indexes can be combined or updated/overriden.

-This is the "manifest" of a part of a game (or other) content- Small, efficient and easy to diff and make patches as well as easy to extend or replace with new asset data.
+This is the "manifest" of a part of a game (or other) content- Small, efficient and easy to diff and make patches from, as well as easy to extend or replace with new asset data.

 A version index can easily be constructed from a set of files/folders.

-## Content Block
+## Stored Block
-A content block contains one or more `chunks` of data with minimal meta data such as compress/uncompressed size and the hash of the uncompressed data of each chunk.
-Then Content Block is identified by a combined hash of all the chunk hashes inside the block.
+A stored block contains one or more `chunks` of data with minimal meta data such as compress/uncompressed size and the hash of the uncompressed data of each chunk.
+Then stored block is identified by a combined hash of all the chunk hashes inside the block.

-## Content Index
+## Store Index
-A content index is a collection of ContentBlocks.
-This content index is used via the Version Index to reconstruct assets to a path.
+A store index is a collection of Content Blocks indexes.
+This store index is used via the Version Index to reconstruct assets to a path.

-A content index can easily be constructed from a set of content blocks or you can create it based on a Version Index.
+A store index can easily be constructed from a set of content blocks or you can create it based on a Version Index.

 ## Version Diff
 Represents the difference between two Version Indexes - it contains which asset paths was created, modfied or deleted.

 # So, what can it do?
-It can scan a folder on the file system, hash it and chunk it up, create content blocks and content index for the data.
+It can scan a folder on the file system, hash it and chunk it up, create content blocks and store index for the data.

 It can create a diff between one folder and another, find out which chunks it needs to go between said version and apply the change to a folder.
 It can write one version to a *new* folder or it can *update* an existing folder.